 Committed to the most disadvantaged, directs Maung Mae Tao Clinic in Mae Sot, Thai village on the border with Myanmar, formerly Burma.
 In this center, Dr. Maung provides medical care to a population of 150,000 people either specialized care, training, home visits or sponsorship of women's organizations.
 Her work has been recognized internationally and even in 2005 was nominated for the Nobel Peace Prize.

 Entomologist.
 (Birmingham, USA, 1929)

 Known for his work on evolution and sociobiology, Wilson is a specialist on ants and their use of pheromones as a means of communication and world-renowned for introducing the term biodiversity.
-In 1975 he published “Sociobiology The New Synthesis”, where, under the name of sociobiology, proposed a theory consisting of the systematic study of the biological basis of all social behavior.
+In 1975 he published “Sociobiology The New Synthesis”, where, under the name of sociobiology, proposed a theory consisting of the systematic study of the biological basis of all social behaviour.
 It is the evolutionary biologist who first postulated the theory that the key to evolution is the preservation of the gene rather than the individual.
 Thus, it established sociobiology as a new field of science.

 CC BY 2.5 Jim Harrison